-NOTE: When the 24Hr monitoring is turned Off in an Area, it will automatically be turned back On again when the Area is turned ON to ensure that Tamper monitoring is never compromised.
+NOTES: When the 24Hr monitoring is turned Off in an Area, it will automatically be turned back On again when the Area is turned ON to ensure that Tamper monitoring is not compromised.
+If the Area was already Off when the 24Hr monitoring was turned Off, the Area must be turned back on again before 24Hr monitoring will be re-enabled.